 Congenital Adrenal Hyperplasia

-There are currently no non-steroidal FDA-approved treatments for classic CAH.
-Corticosteroids, the current standard of care, are used to both correct the endogenous cortisol deficiency and reduce the excessive ACTH levels and androgen excess.
-However, the dose and duration of steroid use required to suppress ACTH is well above the normal physiological level of cortisol, which can result in serious and common complications, including metabolic syndrome, bone loss, growth impairment and iatrogenic Cushing’s syndrome.
+There are currently no nonsteroidal treatments approved by the U.S. Food and Drug Administration (FDA) for classic CAH.
+Glucocorticoids, the current standard of care, are used to correct the endogenous cortisol deficiency and to try to reduce the high ACTH levels and androgen excess.
+However, the dose and duration of steroid use required to try to control androgen excess is generally well above the normal physiological level of cortisol, which can result in serious and common complications of steroid excess, including metabolic abnormalities, bone loss, growth impairment, and iatrogenic Cushing’s syndrome.